rackerlabs/support-how-to/content/managed-operations/connect-to-azure-sql-database.md

 product_url: managed-operations
 ---

-When a change to an application works in a development environment but does not work in production, you might need to make the change in your database.
+When a change to an application works in a development environment but does not work in production, you might need to make that same change in your database.
 Microsoft Azure SQL Database uses the same tools as a SQL database server, but with the capability of the Microsoft cloud.

 This article describes how to connect to Azure SQL Database.